bedeschiotavia/food-explorer/README.md

 ## About the project

 The Food Explorer project is an interactive menu for a fictional restaurant, developed as a comprehensive application with both front-end and back-end components.
-This project was built using the technologies learned in the Explorer program and follows the layout provided in Figma, which includes a complete application design from dish viewing to payment, as well as a mobile version of the project.
+This project was built using the technologies learned in the Explorer program and follows the layout provided in Figma, as well as a mobile version of the project.

 Food Explorer has two personas: the admin and the user.